Skip to content

 Wellsprings

-The Brisker Rav
+Brisker Rav

-The Brisker Rav
+Brisker Rav

-1886 CE1959 CE · Modern · Jerusalem
+1886 CE1959 CE · Modern · Volozhin

 Rabbi Yitzchak Zev Soloveitchik, known as the Brisker Rav, was a towering figure in twentieth-century Lithuanian Jewish thought and Jerusalem's leading halakhic authority.
-Born into the renowned Soloveitchik dynasty of Brisk, he inherited and further developed the distinctive Brisker method of Talmudic analysis—a rigorous, conceptual approach that dissected Talmudic disputes into precise philosophical categories.
+Born in Volozhin into the renowned Soloveitchik dynasty of Brisk, he inherited and further developed the distinctive Brisker method of Talmudic analysis—a rigorous, conceptual approach that dissected Talmudic disputes into precise philosophical categories.
 After settling in Jerusalem in the 1940s, he became rosh yeshiva of the Brisk yeshiva and the undisputed posek (decisor) for Jerusalem's ultra-Orthodox community.
 His lectures, marked by extraordinary depth and logical precision, shaped generations of students.
 Though he published sparingly, his oral teachings were preserved and circulated widely, establishing him as one of the most influential halakhic minds of his era.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →